Systemcluster/wrappe/README.md

 This option specifies the versioning strategy.
 Accepted values are:

 * `sidebyside`: An individual directory will be created for every version.
-The version is determined by a unique identifier created during the packing process, so different runner executables will be unpacked to different directories.
+The version is determined by a unique identifier created during the packing process, so different runner executables will be unpacked to different directories, unless manually specified.
 An already unpacked version will not be unpacked again.
 * `replace`: Already unpacked files from a different version will be overwritten.
 Unpacked files from the same version will not be upacked again.
 * `none`: Packed files are always unpacked and already unpacked files will be overwritten.

 It defaults to `sidebyside`.

+#### version

+This option specifies the version string.
+It defaults to a randomly generated string of 8 characters.

 ## Compilation